tslocum/bgammon/PROTOCOL.md

 - `joined <id:integer> <playerNumber:integer> <playerName:text>`
   - Sent after successfully creating or joining a game, and when another player joins a game you are in.
-  - The server will always send a `board` response immediately after `joined` to provide clients with the initial game state.
+  - The server will always send a `board` event immediately after `joined` to provide clients with the initial game state.

 - `failedjoin <message:line>`